Standard 3. Employers develop the future workforce

 While there are many types of WBL activities, it is important

 expectations set forth.
 For example, with longer-term

 WBL activities, incorporating the following criteria will

 help ensure both students and employers have a valuable

 * Adapted from Business/Employer Partnerships

-- "Connecting Youth to Work-Based
+- "Connecting Youth to Work-Based Learning," MN

 - The employer provides orientation to the business/work

 site and safety instruction.